 The Examination Board consists of five staff members:

 The Rules of Procedure of the Examination Board explain the organization and working of the Examination Board in more detail.
 This includes amongst others the annual cycle of meetings, the signing of diplomas and certificates, and the procedure for handling complaints related to assessment.

 Both students and staff may submit requests or complaints related to assessment to the Examination Board.
 Students can only submit when the previous steps of dealing with complaints and requests have not led to agreement (See the assessment regulations of the course for details on the procedure).

-Requests and complaints, with clear grounds and relevant documents, should be addressed in writing to the chairman of the Examination Board (with a copy to the secretary).
+Requests and complaints, with clear grounds and relevant documents, should be addressed in writing to firstname.lastname@example.org.
 See article 10 in Rules of Procedure.